patheros/PathSetModules/README.md

 Bellow the ramp knob are the `Delay CV inputs and knobs`.
 These add to the ramp value allowing you adjust the delay up or down for each row.
 The `Delay` input is normalized to white noise allowing you to just use the knobs to add randomness.
 The noise ranges from 0 to 10 volts and at 10 volts the row is delayed an extra 16 beats.

 Finally you can add stability to to the delays with the `Sample & Hold` knob.
 This knob controls how likely each row's total delay value is to be held, indicated by the red light in the row.
 Turning the knob all the way to the right effectively freezes the current delay pattern.
 Note the sample and hold chance is triggered every time the clock divider triggers, regardless of whether or not the trigger input is connected.
-Currently the sample and hold values do not persisted when the patch is saved.
+The sample and hold values persist when the patch is saved.

 ### Echo and Mute